Shubhangi-05/Mylearnings/README.md

 2. Started Learning about Redux .
 3. Learnt about Kubernetes, containers, virtual machines. ( Will upload the notes super soon)
 4. Began the journey to learn Python.
+5. Creating an interesting AI+ react project for detecting facial landmark